 How does the last series of the Great Progenitor, the Carrier of the Mystical Three Initials, hold up compared to the rest of his gallery?

 As is the standard for most of Edgar Rice Burroughs’ “scientific romances,” the story begins with a fictional version of the author relating how he came across the remarkable story you are about to read.
-Pseudo-ERB receives a visit from Carson Napier, a relative of the famed John Carter, a former Hollywood stuntman, natural telepath, and now a rocket-designer with the intention of visiting Mars.
+Pseudo-ERB receives a visit from Carson Napier, a relative of the famed John Carter, a former Hollywood stuntman, natural telepath, and now a rocket designer with the intention of visiting Mars.
 Later, he uses his telepathy to send his incredible story to Mr. Burroughs.

 Carson didn’t quite get to Mars.
-He and his scientists failed to account for the gravity affect of the Moon when they launched the rocket.
+He and his scientists failed to account for the gravity effect of the Moon when they launched the rocket.
 Carson’s decision to simply aim for Mars on the horizon, instead of accounting for its movement as well, didn’t help.
 Carson’s misguided rocket puts him on a course straight into the Sun.
 But incredible luck (“the all-time cosmic record for poor shots”) brings him into Venus’s gravitational pull, and he pilots into the clouds and parachutes from his ship into the thickly vegetated planet below.

 Carson finds himself in the country of Vepaja, populated by an arboreal human culture that call their planet “Amtor.”
 The Vepajans are all beautiful and have attained near-immortality with a longevity serum, which they freely give to Carson.
 Because of fears of overpopulation, they practice strict control of reproduction among their people.
 Vepaja was once a vast country, but now only one island remains.
 The rebellion of a group called the Thorists, who attacked the cultured class and set up a cruel oligarchy while promising full equality, has taken over the rest of old Vepaja.